nodejs/node/deps/corepack/README.md

 ## Known Good Releases

 When running Yarn or pnpm within projects that don't list a supported package manager, Corepack will default to a set of Known Good Releases.
-In a way, you can compare this to Node, where each version ships with a specific version of npm.
+In a way, you can compare this to Node.js, where each version ships with a specific version of npm.

 The Known Good Releases can be updated system-wide using the `--activate` flag from the `corepack prepare` and `corepack hydrate` commands.